metapic/pino-hook-structured-logger/README.md

 ## Usage

-Simply configure your pino instance to use `structuredLogger()` as hooks.
+Simply configure your Pino instance to use `structuredLogger()` as hooks.
 You can _optionally_ customize the behaviour of the structured logger by passing a [configuration object](./src/index.ts).

 ```ts
 import pino from 'pino'